swastiknath/rl_ud_1/Report.md

 | Q-Network Parameters Update Frequency from Experience Replay Buffer | 4  |
 | Tau (τ) For Soft-Update of the Target Network                         |   1e-3          |

+#### A Note About the Future:

+Although the model gets solved by the DQN with Dueling Architecture much faster however, we get lower average score in terms of playing with the saved trained weights.
+However the Double DQN converges a little bit slower than the Dueling DQN but is able to achieve higher scores in terms of playing with the saved trained weights.
+So, for this task scenario, a Double DQN architecture will be more performant than the other variants.